 Attraction may convert to love in 90 days, but asking attraction to convert to love and marriage in 90 days does not reflect reality.

-On the one hand, the 90-day rule invites immigration fraud.
+On the one hand, the 90-day rule invites immigration fraud by ESTA entrants who are not allowed to have a dual intent upon arrival.
 On the other, it minimizes genuine marital relationships and promotes shot gun weddings.

-All field offices have been instructed to adjudicate I-1485 applications filed by individuals who last entered the U.S. under the Visa Waiver Program and overstayed on their merits UNLESS the potential beneficiary is the subject of an INA section 217 removal order.
-Additionally, field offices have been instructed to hold in abeyance all VWP adjustment applications for potential beneficiaries who have been ordered removed under INA section 217.
+All field offices have been instructed to adjudicate I-1485 applications filed by immigrants who are immediate relatives of U.S. citizens and last entered the U.S. under the Visa Waiver Program but overstayed, even if the application was filed after the 90-day period of admission UNLESS the potential beneficiary is the subject of an INA section 217 removal order.

 On the surface, this policy seems reasonable.
 After all, it appears to allow VWP immigrants who have married a U.S. citizen to move forward with their applications to become a lawful permanent resident, even if they have stayed past 90 days.

 However, immigration law is rarely that simple.